DataDog/documentation/content/en/agent/cluster_agent/admission_controller.md

 ### Manual setup

-To enable the admission controller without using Helm or the Datadog operator, you'll need to add a few things to your configuration:
+To enable the admission controller without using Helm or the Datadog operator, add the following to your configuration:

 First, download the [Cluster Agent RBAC permissions][2] manifest, and add the following under `rules`: